msantos/alcove/README.md

             maxchild : non_neg_integer() : (ulimit -n) / 4 - 4

                 Number of child processes allowed for this process.
-This value can be modifed by adjusting RLIMIT_NOFILE for the process.
+This value can be modified by adjusting RLIMIT_NOFILE for the process.

-            exit_status : 1 | 0 : 0
+            exit_status : 1 | 0 : 1

                 Controls whether the controlling Erlang process is informed of a process' exit value.